 James made his film debut in Jon Watts' acclaimed thriller Cop Car, co-starring with Kevin Bacon and Hays Wellford.
 His next film role, starring opposite Alex Pettyfer in Lauren Wolkstein and Christopher Radcliff's The Strange Ones, won him "Special Jury Award for Best Breakthrough Performance" at the 2017 SXSW Film Festival.
-Last year, he was seen in the Marvel/Netflix series Jessica Jones (Episodes 8 and 9) as Young Kilgrave: the adolescent precursor to David Tennant's arch villain, and was featured on NBC's The Blacklist (The Kenyon Family) as a young boy with a with a dark past.
+On TV he was seen in the Marvel/Netflix series Jessica Jones (Episodes 8 and 9) as Young Kilgrave: the adolescent precursor to David Tennant's arch villain, and was featured on NBC's The Blacklist (The Kenyon Family) as a young boy with a with a dark past.
 He recently completed filming on the drama 18 to Party, by Jeff Roda.
 Onstage, James has played a hungry orphan in Oliver! at the Papermill Playhouse; sung nursery rhymes on the web-series The Mother Goose Club, and has lent his voice to a number of voice-overs.

 James grew up backstage in the theatre; his dad is a producer, and from an early age James loved tagging along to rehearsals, watching the performers, and hanging around backstage.
 He learned to do magic tricks and some celebrity impersonations, and is pretty good at both!